nwdigitalradio/n7nix/CORE_INSTALL.md

 app install (core) script FINISHED
 ```

-the new RPi image has been initialized and AX.25 & direwolf are
+Now the RPi image has been initialized and AX.25 & direwolf are
 installed.

 * **reboot again**
 ```bash
 # reboot